-■ Bob's further results in this area tended to confirm the possibility of breakdown due to cumulative fatigue effects on the person which could impact performance suggesting a lesser degree of self management sleep, diet, exercise and relaxation habits, which could be improved to maintain or improve on the job performance.
-Bob may increasingly show decreases in attention, concentration, and some increase in emotional reactivity.
+■ Wendy's further results in this area tended to confirm the possibility of breakdown due to cumulative fatigue effects on the person which could impact performance suggesting a low level of self management, sleep, diet, exercise and relaxation habits, which could be improved to maintain or improve on the job performance.
+Wendy may increasingly show decreases in attention, concentration, and some increase in emotional reactivity.
+Extended periods in this state inevitably results in lowered on the job performance.